CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 Take something like putting glass screens checkout areas.
 The health authorities would advise that you don’t need them.
 But in those early days, our team felt they needed them, and there’s been a really interesting conversation about how you take what are true, clear, science-based physical factors, but also address the psychological factors.

-> ‘It’s been incredibly important for us to take heed of what our teams think will keep them psychologically safe.’
+> It’s been incredibly important for us to take heed of what our teams think will keep them psychologically safe.

 It’s been inspiring to see our customers treating essential workers with the respect and recognition they deserve.
 At the same time, we’ve had 14,000 people isolate just in the last 14 weeks, but because our customers can’t see it, they don’t get the same recognition.